Meet our Leadership

-The way Manny sees it, his role is to act as a facilitator/coach.
-It’s his job to make sure that the individuals who have the training are empowered to do their jobs and to help people recognize their abilities and help them succeed.
-Manny’s ideal Saturday afternoon involves a canoe or float tube, a sense for where the lake trout are biting and the companionship of his newest fishing buddy, his grandson.
-He’s especially proud of his two daughters, one an emergency room social worker and the other who lives in Israel and works with new college students.
-If you’re on our Hillsboro campus, be sure to drop by Community Relations and say hello to Manny’s wife, Karen.
+The way Manny Berman sees it, his role is to act as a facilitator and coach.
+It’s his job to make sure that the people who have the training are empowered to do their jobs and recognize their abilities to help them to succeed.
+His wife, Karen, worked in Community Relations for eight years and is now enjoying retirement.
+He’s especially proud of his two daughters, one a psychiatric nurse practitioner and the other who lives in Pleasanton, California.
+His ideal Saturday afternoon involves a canoe or float tube, where the trout are biting and the companionship of his newest fishing buddies, his grandsons.

 Tim Fleischmann, CPA